Ahhgust/RtN/WSL_binary/README.md

-This is a versio of RtN that runs on Windows 10. <br>
+This is a version of RtN that runs on Windows 10. <br>
 It is a statically linked binary for use with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL)<br>
 WSL is a project that I am cautiously optimistic about for porting Linux-style applications to Windows...